Tsolval/destiny5e/Hunter.md

 Feature | Description | Benefit
 :---|:---|:---
 **Envenomed:** | Adds a toxin that damages enemies within the smoke. | Any creature who inhales the toxin must pass a DC 13 Constitution saving throw or take 3d6 poison damage and must repeat the saving throw at the start of each of its turns.
 On each successive failed save, the creature takes 1d6 poison damage.
 After three successful saves the poison ends.
+Poisoned enemies have disadvantage on attack rolls and ability checks.
-**Vanish&nbsp;in&nbsp;Smoke:** | You and allies near Smoke explosions vanish from sight. | Allies are hidden for 3 rounds.
+**Vanish in Smoke:** | You and allies near Smoke explosions vanish from sight. | Allies are hidden for 3 rounds.
 **Snare:** | Allows smoke to stick to surfaces, detonating when enemies are near. | Smoke pellets stick to surfaces and detonate when enemies enter their area of effect.

 #### Void Grenades